ASTM has established a new standard for glass pozzolans, ASTM C1866/C1866M-20, that covers two chemistries of glass, soda lime and E glass.

 There won’t be any issues with finishing, applying sealers or topical colorants, or texturing concrete that contains glass pozzolans.
 Since both Type GE and Type GS plate glass are whiter than white cement, the glass powders will work well in decorative concrete, architectural precast, GFRC, pool plaster and mixes with color pigments to enhance colorfastness.

 Long-term effect of glass pozzolans

 The concrete with glass pozzolans will be stronger and denser (less permeable).
 This means that water carrying salt and other deleterious chemicals can’t easily soak into the concrete.
-As the water is mostly prevented from entering the concrete, it limits lime efflorescence coming out of the concrete as the concrete dries in the sun.
+Mostly prevented from entering the concrete, the water limits lime efflorescence coming out of the concrete as the concrete dries in the sun.

-Color pigmented concrete loses its sharp colors when the surface is obscured by efflorescence from getting rained on and then drying out.
+Color pigmented concrete loses its sharp colors when efflorescence obscures the surface from getting rained on and then drying out.
 In all cases, pozzolans will make concrete stronger and more colorfast.
 They are an important contributor to reducing greenhouse gasses.

 If you would like to view or download a report on the extensive test work done on glass pozzolans, go to www.vitrominerals.com.